Kettering railway station: History

 In 1879, the line was quadrupled.
 New fast lines were built to the west of the original slow lines.
 Three new platforms were built: numbers 2 and 3 on an island between the fast and slow lines, with number 4 to the west of the fast lines.
 The Midland Railway commissioned single-storey weather-boarded waiting rooms and canopies, with cast-iron columns and spandrels for the island platforms 2 and 3 and platform 4, to match those designed in 1857 by Charles Henry Driver.

-From 1879 (for freight) and 1880 (for passengers), Kettering was also a junction for the direct line from Kettering to Nottingham, via Oakham and Melton Mowbray.
-This closed to passengers in 1966, but was left as a through route for freight (as far as Melton Mowbray only from 1968.)
-For later services on this line, see "Corby Services" below.
+From 1879 (for freight) and 1880 (for passengers), Kettering was also a junction for the direct line to Nottingham, via Oakham and Melton Mowbray.
+This closed to passengers in 1966, but was left as a through route for freight (as far as Melton Mowbray only from 1968).

-Other additions included a two-bay engine shed, erected by C. Deacon & Company for the Midland Railway, at the north end of the forecourt around 1875 and a goods shed with offices, built at the south end around 1894.
+Other additions included a two-bay engine shed, erected by C. Deacon & Company for the Midland Railway, at the north end of the forecourt around 1875 and a goods shed with offices, built at the south end in around 1894.

 The Midland Railway replaced the main station buildings on platform 1 between 1895 and 1898 with a new booking hall, booking office, parcels office and refreshment room.
 These current buildings may be by Charles Trubshaw.
 It is regarded as one of the best remaining examples of Midland architecture.

 In the 1970s, the glass canopies became a maintenance headache for British Rail, who proposed to remove the tops of the cast iron columns and replace the glass canopies with plastic sheeting.
 Kettering Civic Society objected to the plans and the canopies and columns were reprieved, later to be sympathetically restored by Railtrack in 2000.